DisDP: Disaggregating Compute, Network, and Storage for Model-Sharded Data-Parallel Training: Evaluation

-\textbf{Baselines.} \ We use three systems as our baselines.
-The first baseline is ZeRO-Infinity~\cite{zero-infinity}, a model-sharded data-parallel system that stores the model states in workers' SSDs.
-Each worker features a Mellanox Connect X-5 single-port 100Gb NIC connected to a Mellanox SN2700 switch~\cite{sn2700}.
-Each worker features 2 D7-P5510 3.84TB SSDs, thus the aggregated IO bandwidth of SSDs is the same (26 GB/s per direction with 1:1 mixed read/write) as \SystemName{}.
-We run ZeRO-Infinity with DeepSpeed 0.9.3~\cite{deepspeed}.
-During training, we enable activation checkpointing and bf16 training.
+The first baseline is ZeRO-Infinity~\cite{zero-infinity}, an MSDP system that distributes the model states in workers' SSDs.
+We evaluate ZeRO-Infinity on the cluster with 8 machines, and 1 Mellanox SN2700 switch~\cite{sn2700}.
+Each machine features 2 SSDs (16 in total\footnote{ZeRO-Infinity equips 4 more SSDs than \SystemName{} because our SSDs provide different I/O bandwidth on PCIe Gen 3 worker machine of ZeRO-Infinity and Gen 4 PS machine of \SystemName{}.
+Our configuration ensures both systems have 26~GB/s aggregated I/O bandwidth per direction with 1:1 mixed read/write.}), 1 GPU, and 1 CX-5 NIC connected to the switch.
+We run ZeRO-Infinity on DeepSpeed 0.9.3~\cite{deepspeed} and NCCL 2.20.5 with activation checkpointing and bf16 training.

+The second baseline is ZeRO-Offload~\cite{zero-offload}, which is used as an alternative to ZeRO-Infinity for experiments on the NVLink machine (Subsection~\ref{subsec_exp_dgx}), because the NVLink machine we rent does not support plugging ad-hoc SSDs and thus we cannot achieve high performance from ZeRO-Infinity that relies on more SSDs to efficiently train a large model.
+We run ZeRO-Offload with the same configuration as ZeRO-Infinity, except that the model states are stored in CPU memory rather than SSDs.

-The second baseline is ZeRO-3~\cite{zero}, which adopts model-sharded data parallelism but keeps the model states in workers' GPU memory instead of storing in SSDs.
-We adopt the same network and software configuration as ZeRO-Infinity but do not add SSDs to each worker.
+The third baseline is ZeRO-3~\cite{zero}, which adopts MSDP but keeps the model state shard in GPU memory instead of CPU memory or SSDs.
+We run ZeRO-3 on the same cluster and with the same configuration as that in ZeRO-Infinity, except that model states are kept in GPU memory.

-The third baseline is SwitchML~\cite{switchml}, a model training system with conventional data parallelism and in-network aggregation.
-Each worker with a Mellanox Connect X-5 single-port 100Gb NIC connected to the Wedge100BF SmartSwitch~\cite{wedge100bf}.
-We run SwitchML on PyTorch 1.9.1~\cite{pytorch} with RoCE backend~\cite{roce}.
-We enable activation checkpointing with ZeRO-Infinity’s default configuration.
-Further, we enable the folded pipe optimization.
-We keep the fp32 parameters since mixed precision training is not compatible with SwitchML.
+The fourth baseline is ATP~\cite{atp}, a SmartSwitch-enhanced MRDP system that provides coupled \texttt{push}-\texttt{pull} primitives (same semantics as \texttt{AllReduce}).
+We run ATP on the cluster with 8 machines, 8 GPUs, 8 CX-5 NICs, and 1 SmartSwitch.
+Each machine has 1 GPU and 1 NIC connected to the SmartSwitch.
+We run ATP on PyTorch 1.9.1~\cite{pytorch} with activation checkpointing and bf16 training.